Herbert Richers: Career

 The company was one of the pioneers of dubbing in Brazil.
-Today is one of the largest companies in the industry in the country, with an average of 150 hours of dubbed movies per month, representing 70% of the films run in Brazilian theaters.
+At its peak it was the largest companies in the industry in the country, with an average of 150 hours of dubbed movies per month, representing 70% of the films run in Brazilian theaters.
 It also has the largest dubbing studios in Latin America occupying more than 10 thousand square meters.

 Herbert Richers was a film producer of former productions in the 1950s.